 In many cases can be very handy to be able to convert 1.5V to 5V.
-Then you can power microcontroller or LED from a single AA or AAA battery.
+Then you can power a microcontroller or an LED from a single AA or AAA battery.
 It is simple to do this as there are special IC’s as MAXIM MAX1674 or MAX7176.
-This is step-up DC-DC converter that can convert voltages from 0.7V to any in range from 2V to 5.5V.
-MAX1676 have already preset pins for 3.3V and 5V, that makes easer integration in 3.3 and 5V circuits.
+This is a step-up DC-DC converter that can convert voltages from 0.7V to any in the range from 2V to 5.5V.
+MAX1676 already has preset pins for 3.3V and 5V, making easier integration in 3.3 and 5V circuits.
 IC can dissipate up to 444mW.

 Bellow is a circuit that converts 1.5V to 5V.

-If current is over 300mA, then inductor inductance 47uH;
+- If the current is over 300mA, then inductor inductance 47uH;

-If current is over 120mA, then inductor inductance 22uH;
+- If the current is over 120mA, then inductor inductance 22uH;

-If current is over 70mA, then inductor inductance 10uH;
+- If the current is over 70mA, then inductor inductance 10uH;

 You will find recommended inductors in datasheet.

-In this case if FB pin of MAX1614 is connected to ground, then output voltage is equal to 5V.
-If FB would be connected to OUT pin then output voltage would be 3.3V.
-If put voltage between OUT and ground, then we can control output voltage in range from 3.3V to 5V.
+In this case, if the FB pin of MAX1614 is connected to the ground, then the output voltage is equal to 5V.
+If FB would be connected to the OUT pin, then the output voltage would be 3.3V.
+If we put voltage between OUT and ground, we can control output voltage from 3.3V to 5V.

-Manufacturer recommends to design PCB with sort and thick traces.
-Inductor should have minimal resistance.
+The manufacturer recommends designing PCB with sort and thick traces.
+The inductor should have minimal resistance.

-Real device shows really big efficiency at high loads.
-Circuit and PCB is really compact allowing to make small designs.
+The real device shows considerable efficiency at high loads.
+Circuit and PCB are really compact, allowing to make small designs.

-In picture bellow you can see how circuit works with LED Luxeon without current limiting resistor.
-Circuit is powered with 1.5V Kodak battery.
-This circuit can be used for powering LED flashlights, emergency cell phone charging, making compact embedded designs with microcontrollers, bugs.
+You can see how the circuit works with LED Luxeon without a current limiting resistor in the picture.
+A 1.5V alcaline battery powers the circuit.
+This circuit can be used to power LED flashlights, emergency cell phone charging, compact embedded designs with microcontrollers, and bugs.